sia-steve/Slate/source/index.html.md

 Returns the set of constants in use.

-`
-  "blockfrequency":         600,        // seconds per block
+`"blockfrequency":         600,        // seconds per block`
-`
-Target for how frequently new blocks should be mined.
+// Target for how frequently new blocks should be mined.

 `
   "blocksizelimit":         2000000,    // bytes